emibk/ACIT4610-1-Assignment-1/README.md

 &nbsp; Mutation: Route mutation or vehicles mutation.

-&nbsp; Vehicles mutation: random resetting - In each position, with a probability, replace with a new vehicle value, from the list of admissible values
+&nbsp; Vehicles mutation: random resetting - In each position, with a probability, replace with a new vehicle value, from the list of admissible values.

+&nbsp; Route mutation: swap two random locations.

 &nbsp; Elitism: Best individuals(top 2 parents) carried over each generation